 - There is a 100 mL restriction on liquids for cabin bags, so pack any larger bottles securely with your hold luggage, or transfer liquids into small, clear bottles and keep together in a transparent holder.

 - Luggage Locks – Luggage locks can help keep your packing safe from interference.
-Be sure to get TSA-approved locks when moving in or out of the United States.
+Be sure to get TSA-approved luggage locks when moving in or out of the United States.

-Health Considerations For A Visit To Portugal
+Other Health Considerations For A Visit To Portugal

 - EU citizens should carry a European Health Insurance Card (EHIC), which gives the holder the same state-provided healthcare as any domestic citizen.
 The accompanying phone app will help you navigate the whole process.